RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

 = [*next-version*] (YYYY-MM-DD) =
+* Added check for minimum PHP version and fixed plugin self-deactivation.
+* Added a message informing users that the plugin will stop support PHP 5.3 as of version 4.13.
-* Added an introduction page for new plugin users.
+* Added an introduction page for new plugin users (if using PHP 5.4 or later).
 * Disabled the welcome page on activation and updates.
 * Changed protocol for all links to HTTPS wherever necessary or applicable.